 The COVID-19 pandemic has presented numerous challenges to the effective monitoring of attendance and engagement.
 Attendance and student engagement will be defined as having three components of cognitive, social emotional and asynchronous assignment completion.
-Students, families, teachers and Student Services staff will focus on promoting ongoing effective school engagement by:

 Students and families: Attend/engage daily with their teacher and report absences for ANY school day to the school.

 Teachers: Document attendance/engagement every school day for each scheduled learning session, regardless of the instructional model.

-Student Services Staff: Monitor attendance/engagement, work with teachers and families, and provide tiered interventions when necessary.
+Student Servies Staff: Monitor attendance/engagement, work with teachers and families, and provide tiered interventions when necessary.
 Administrators: Ensure that attendance/engagement is being documented as required, work with teachers and families, and provide tiered interventions when necessary with the support of the Attendance staff.